 Come meet our students, teachers and staff, see our classrooms and engage yourself in the life of our school.
 We are eager to learn more about your interests, achievements and future goals.
-We look forward to meeting your child and you as you explore the possibilities of Canterbury School.
+We look forward to meeting you as you explore the possibilities of Canterbury School for your family.

-Selecting the best possible school for your child and your family is an important process.
+Selecting the best possible school is an important process.
 A school has a significant influence on a child's development, so it is vital to make an informed decision about which school is the proper fit.

 Just the right size.

 We are a day school for age 2 through Grade 12, with 968 students and 115 teaching faculty.

 A rich curriculum.